davide-perez/quasi-vanilla-proxy/README.md

  - **Secure**: sensible properties, such as credentials in the configuration file and the JWT access token, are automatically encrypted
  - **Multi-protocol**: currently supports TCP, UDP and HTTP clients
  - **Authentication**: can take care of various authentication methods on behalf of the client.
 Currently supports **Basic Auth** and **OAuth2.0 with Client Credentials Flow**.
+ - **Encoding conversion**: can convert encoding in case client and server support different text encodings
  - **Extensibility**: aims to be easily customizable and extendible

 ## Installation